krauseannelize/da-ms-unicorn-performance/README.md

 These deliverables, submitted to Masterschool as part of our final project using public links, showcase our technical methods, strategic insights, and the collaborative effort behind our work:

 - SQL document containing the SQL queries used to answer the questions in the [Data Exploration using SQL](#data-exploration-using-sql) section of the project.
-- The Spreadsheet used to clean and analyze the data to answer the questions in the [Data Cleaning using Spreadsheets](#data-cleaning-using-spreadsheets) section.
+- The Spreadsheet used to analyze the data to answer the questions in the [Analysis with Spreadsheets](#analysis-with-spreadsheets) section.
 - Tableau Public dashboard communicating our insights.
 - One-page PDF report with an executive summary containing our main insights and recommendations.
 - Video recording (up to 5 minutes) of the team sharing their insights and explaining the process followed.